macandrew6/sketch-something/README.md

     * Day 1 - 2
         * wireframes and proposal
         * gets user canvas ready for user to draw and select medium
+        * created clear board button that resets the drawing pad
+        * save current board to an array of boards into local storage
     * Day 3 - 4
         * allow users the ability to upload medium and also download finish products of the drawing
     * Day 4 (bonus)